Your Ultimate Guide to Port Pirie

 Head to Mount Remarkable National Park

 Containing a peak of 960 metres – Mount Remarkable – Mount Remarkable National Park is without a doubt something to add to your to-do list during your stay.
 The drive from Port Pirie to Mount Remarkable National Park takes approximately 30 minutes and there’s more than enough to do here for the day.
 Impressive gorgeous such as bright red Alligator Gorge are absolutely worth the trip, whilst walking trails which trace the highest ridges allow for impressive views.
 From a height here, you can see all the way over to Eyre Peninsula.
 A vast network of walking trails can be found laced throughout the quintessentially Australian landscape and a handful of campsites and picnic areas are dotted the park.
-Ultimately, if you’re looking to immerse yourself in nature during your weekend in Port Pirie, there’s no better place for it.
+Ultimately, if you’re looking to immerse yourself in nature, there’s no better place for it.

 Take the Port Pirie Self Guided Heritage Walk